What Is the Deriv Demo Account?

 If you are serious about learning to trade and eventually moving to a live account with minimal friction, starting with Stockity’s demo makes more sense.

-Transitioning from Demo to Live Trading
+Moving from Demo to Live Trading

 Once you feel confident with your demo trading results, the next step is opening a live account.
 Here is what to expect when moving from Deriv’s demo to a real account: